OURadar/radar-data/README.md

 # Radar Data

-This is a collection of radar data readers and CF-Radial writer.
+This is a collection of radar data readers, a CF-Radial radar data writer, and charting routines.

 Supported input formats: